dhellmann/ansible-znc-on-znc/README.md

     The port on which the client should listen.
 This port needs to be exposed through your firewall.
 The service runs as the the user ansible is using, so the port shouldn't be privileged.
-Use rinetd to forward port 443 to 6667, for example, if you want to ensure that the connection will work on networks where 6667 is blocked by default.
+(See znc_firewall_bypass_port.)

   * buffer

     Override znc_buffer for this connection.
 Optional, defaults to value of znc_buffer.

+* znc_firewall_bypass_port

+  Many corporate and public wifi networks block outgoing connections to "abritrary" or IRC ports.
+To bypass these, many users configure their IRC bouncer to listen on a port that is more likely to be open, such as 443.
+Because this playbook configures services to run as a regular non-root user, the services cannot be bound directly to port 443.
+Instead, this option can be used to specify one port number that should be mapped to 443 using rinetd.

 Configuring Your IRC Client
 ---------------------------